-Marge McShane is a cognitive scientist, computational linguist and knowledge engineer who develops cognitive models of intelligent agents that can collaborate with people in task-oriented, dialog applications.
-She is particularly interested in the integration of functionalities that are often treated in isolation, such as physiological simulation, emotion modeling and the many aspects of cognition.
+Marjorie McShane develops cognitive models of intelligent agents that can collaborate with people in task-oriented, dialog applications.
+While at heart a linguist, she is particularly interested in the integration of functionalities that are often treated in isolation, such as physiological simulation, emotion modeling, and the many aspects of cognition.

-McShane has authored two books, A Theory of Ellipsis (Oxford University Press, 2005) and An Innovative, Practical Approach to Polish Inflection (Lincom Europa, 2003), and has published extensively in the areas of linguistics, natural language processing, cognitive modeling and knowledge representation.
+McShane has (co-)authored three books: Linguistics for the Age of AI (MIT Press, 2021), A Theory of Ellipsis (Oxford University Press, 2005), and An Innovative, Practical Approach to Polish Inflection (Lincom Europa, 2003).
+She has published extensively on linguistics, natural language processing, cognitive modeling, and knowledge representation.

 PhD, Slavic Languages and Literatures, Princeton University

 MA, Slavic Languages and Literatures, Princeton University

 Advanced Translation Certificate, Russian-English Translation, State University of New York at Albany

 MA, Russian, State University of New York at Albany

 The following is a selection of recent publications in Scopus.
 Marjorie McShane has 59 indexed publications in the subjects of Computer Science, Social Sciences, Engineering.